Account settings and security

 *May 14th, 2023*

 The [documentation for the integrations](https://docs.phare.io/integrations/overview) has been created, mostly to include information on the new SMS integration.
-You can find a few tips on configuration, supported country, the address email and phone numbers we use to send alerts, and much more.
+You can find a few tips on configuration, supported countries, the email address and phone numbers Phare uses to send alerts, and much more.

 ## SMS integration